-Response: All utilities, trash, recycle and delivery services are contained within the site.
+Response: All utilities, trash, and recycling are contained within the site.
 HVAC will be roof mounted and screened from view.
 This minimizes the public's interaction with those services which helps to enhance the pedestrian experience.
-The ground plane has been designed to create a respite for residents, visitors and Old Town patrons.

 10. Contribute to the ambiance, character, and safety of Old Town through architectural and site lighting.
 (Refer to Section 7.600 of the Scottsdale Zoning Ordinance).